emilianbold/NetBeans-Installer/README.md

-NetBeans Windows installer with AdoptOpenJDK
+NetBeans for Windows
 ==

-Vanilla NetBeans Windows installer with AdoptOpenJDK out of the box.
+NetBeans for Windows installer with AdoptOpenJDK out of the box.

 Nothing else has been changed.